momentum-projects/group--social-cards/README.md

 ### Minimum Requirements

 ⚠️ Be sure to test that you have implemented permissions-checking correctly for these endpoints.
-For example, your API should not allow a user who is not the creator of a card to update a card.
+For example, your API should not allow a user who is not the creator of a card to update that card.

 - token login, logout, and register (i.e., create a new user)
 - list all cards